Sahaanakanagesan/FPGA-WORKSHOP/README.md

 <br> Along with these components it has DSP and Multiplier blocks and Configuration Memory for synthesizing a design and generating bitstream.
 Bitstream consists of information regarding the connectivity between CLBs, I/O cells and also the logic to be implemented.
 ### FPGA DESIGN METHODOLOGY
 The following snippet explains the flow of FPGA design methodology

 ![DESIGN METHOD](https://user-images.githubusercontent.com/52970851/208065160-47c3f771-95fb-4d4b-a0a1-e0d39c0f5108.png)
 ### BASYS3 FPGA BOARD
-Basys3 FPGA board with its callouts is shown in the picture below
+Basys3 FPGA board with its callouts is shown in the picture below.

 ![basys3_board](https://user-images.githubusercontent.com/52970851/208233474-e25bf0c9-f168-4e95-af06-f863bb5d9b91.png)
 |CALL OUT|COMPONENT DESCRIPTION|CALL OUT|DESCRIPTION|
 |-------|-------|-------|-------|